Getting Ready To Go To The Hospital

 A: If you are scheduled for a C-section delivery, you will be contacted by an El Camino Health scheduler to schedule a COVID-19 test three days prior to your procedure.
 This also applies if you have already been vaccinated.

 If you are not scheduled for a C-section delivery, you will be contacted by our scheduler to schedule a COVID-19 test at 38 weeks gestational age, even if you are vaccinated.
-If you are admitted in labor more than two weeks beyond your 38 week test, you will receive a rapid test from us upon admission.
+If you are admitted in labor more than two weeks beyond your 38 week test, you will receive a rapid test from us upon admission, regardless of vaccination status.

 Click here for information on COVID-19 testing resources in Santa Clara County.
 We appreciate your understanding and help in ensuring our patients, staff and visitors are safe during the COVID-19 pandemic.